-Producer Prices Change in Pakistan is expected to be 12.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Pakistan to stand at 11.50 in 12 months time.
-In the long-term, the Pakistan Wholesale Prices Change is projected to trend around 12.00 percent in 2020, according to our econometric models.
+Producer Prices Change in Pakistan is expected to be 18.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Pakistan Wholesale Prices Change is projected to trend around 5.00 percent in 2022, according to our econometric models.